Our natural world is in trouble

 By joining our mission for nature's recovery, you will make a real difference to wildlife and our natural world.
 Every pound donated will help us achieve our vision for a wilder future.
 Together we can restore huge peatlands, which store carbon and become a home for threatened birds like curlews and golden plovers.
 We will create new wetlands, which reduce the risk of towns and villages flooding and are also great for dragonflies and water voles.
 We will plant new underwater seagrass meadows to soak up carbon and shelter sea horses and other sea life.
 Nature has given us so much, it's now our turn to give back.

-Surrey Wildlife Trust is raising funds to work with others to create a ‘Wildbelt’ of wildlife rich habitat for bees, bugs and butterflies across some twelve miles of the North Downs - that's 30 per cent of the width of Surrey!
+Surrey Wildlife Trust is raising funds to work with others to create a ‘Wildbelt’ of wildlife rich habitat for bees, bugs and butterflies across the North Downs.

 This beautiful ridge of chalk hills stretches from Farnham in Surrey to the White Cliffs of Dover in Kent and are home to a very rare habitat – chalk grassland – which has been steadily declining in the UK since the end of the World War Two.